SzilardKosa/RLProject/README.md

 </pre>

 ### 3. Step How to check whether the installation was successful?
 I would suggest you to create your first submission to make sure everything is set up properly.
 For this duckietown has a dummy submission that is outside the competitions.
-Follow the [instractions](https://docs.duckietown.org/DT19/AIDO/out/cm_first.html) to submit.
+Follow these [instractions](https://docs.duckietown.org/DT19/AIDO/out/cm_first.html) to submit.